 The answer lies in Contextual CRM.
 Here, promotional activities are done by keeping the context in mind.
 This “context” is nothing but the activity, platform and time about the user.

-With the right message at the right opportunity, your marketing would be viewed as information instead of the nuisance.
+With the right message at the right opportunity, your marketing would be viewed as information instead of a nuisance.

 Predictive Analytics has been around for a while, and for a good reason.
 With the huge amount of data generated by users, it is beyond the manual capacity of humans to make any sense out of it.
 Hence, predictive algorithms are used to gain useful insights from customer data, which could be used later for making business decisions.